datum-cloud/galactic-lab/README.md

 A testing and demonstration environment for [Galactic VPC](https://www.datum.net/docs/galactic-vpc/), a multi-cloud networking solution.
 This lab demonstrates multi-region Kubernetes cluster connectivity using SRv6 (Segment Routing over IPv6) packet routing.

+There are different approaches to use this lab:
+1. Using [Dev Container](#approach-1-dev-container) is well suited if you use VS Code as your IDE.
+2. Using [Multipass](#approach-2-multipass-vm) if you'd like to run the lab in a dedicated VM.
+3. Using _"Your own choice of Hypervisor"_ if you already have a way to run a Ubuntu/Debian VM. \
+   In this case simply follow from step 2 in the [Multipass](#approach-2-multipass-vm) instructions.
+4. If you are running Ubuntu/Debian Linux on your workstation - we _discourage_ running directly inside of it without a VM or Containers for isolation. \
+   Netlab/Containerlab heavily modify the network configuration of the system, which may break your network connectivity.
+There be dragons.

 ## Approach 1: Dev Container